-- Consideration to ages of children and group configurations on each level to support effective and efficient implementation of emergency procedures; Availability and use of Cots, ability to transport children of all ages safety to emergency point. - The development, mobility and physical abilities of all children, including children with Medication Conditions ensuring strategies are carried out in planned and spontaneous Emergency Management drills. - Ensures guidance/direction for non-ambulant children/visitors/educators - Will determine allocation of staffing, adequate in number to support the movement of all non-ambulant children - Will determine roles for ancillary Team members - Use and management of Lifts during both Emergency Management Drills and Identified Emergencies
+- Consideration to ages of children and group configurations on each level to support effective and efficient implementation of emergency procedures; Availability and use of Cots, ability to transport children of all age's safety to emergency point. - The development, mobility, and physical abilities of all children, including children with medication conditions ensuring strategies are carried out in planned and spontaneous Emergency Management drills. - Ensures guidance/direction for non-ambulant children/visitors/team members - Will determine allocation of staffing, adequate in number to support the movement of all non-ambulant children - Will determine roles for ancillary Team members - Use and management of Lifts during both emergency management drills and Identified emergencies